“I Don’t Feel Like It”

 Kimberly Taylor

-Kimberly Taylor is a certified Christian life coach and has a heart to help others struggling with emotional eating and weight loss.
+Kimberly Taylor is an author and Christian life coach with a heart to help others struggling with emotional eating and weight loss.
 Once 240 pounds and a size 22, she can testify of God’s goodness and healing power to overcome.
 She lost 85 pounds as a result of implementing techniques to overcome emotional eating and binge eating disorder.

 Kim is the author of "The Take Back Your Temple Program," which teaches Christians how to take control of their weight God's way and the books "The Weight Loss Scriptures" and "The Weight Loss Prayers."